07ronak/Crypto-Wallet/README.md

 ## Overview

 This React application allows users to connect their Ethereum wallet using MetaMask and view their account address and ETH balance.
-It provides a simple interface for interacting with MetaMask and retrieving balance information.
+It also features a coin flip game where users can bet ETH and potentially double their tokens.

 ## Features

 - Connects to MetaMask.
-- Displays the connected Ethereum account address.
+- Displays the connected Ethereum account address and ETH balance.
-- Shows the ETH balance of the connected account.
+- **Coin Flip Game:** Users can bet ETH on a coin flip and win double their tokens if they guess correctly.

 ## Getting Started